+Annex E– Flow Chart of the IRTP and the use of FOAs

-Annex - Definitions for the Inter-Registrar Transfer Policy
+Annex F - Definitions for the Inter-Registrar Transfer Policy

 Complainant: A party bringing a Complaint under this Policy.
 A Complainant may be either a Losing Registrar (in the case of an alleged fraudulent transfer) or a Gaining Registrar (in the case of an improper NACK) under this Policy.